-Two types of communication are essential - external and internal.
+Two types of communication, external and internal, have different objectives:

-- External communication reaches out to the customer to make him or her aware of your product or service and to give the customer a reason to buy.
-This type of communication includes your brochures, various forms of advertising, contact letters, telephone calls, Web sites and anything else that makes the public aware of what you do.
+- External communication reaches out to the customer to make him or her aware of your product or service and provide a reason to buy.
+This type of communication includes brochures, advertising, contact letters/direct mail, telephone calls, business cards, Web sites, and anything else that makes the public aware of what you do.
 A couple of things to remember about external communication:

-Image is extremely important in external communication!
-Your logo should represent who you are; your letterhead should be a selling tool; your telephone message should reflect your professionalism.
+- Image is extremely important in external corporate communications!
+Your logo should represent who you are.

-- Internal communication is essential to attracting and retaining a talented staff and monitoring business performance.
+- Internal communication with team members is essential to attracting and retaining a talented staff and monitoring business performance.
 Consistent communication about business goals will provide direction to the people in your company and make sure everyone is working toward the same objective.
 Internal communication can be designed to motivate your team.
-Methods for communicating internally include performance awards, newsletters, meetings, telephone calls and formal and informal discussions.
-Periodic meeting with top management groups including your board of directors and advisory board should be planned for regular intervals every year.
+Methods for communicating internally include performance awards, newsletters, meetings, telephone calls, and both formal and informal discussions.
+Periodic meetings with top project management groups, including your board of directors and advisory board, should be planned for regular intervals every year.
 The importance of an advisory board is covered in the Getting Your Team in Place session of the Business Expansion course.

 Don’t take communication for granted.
-Effective communication requires tools and planning.
-In this session, we will discuss those tools, as well as planning guidelines, to facilitate this key element of your business, communication.
-The following discussion will be grouped into:
+Effective communication requires careful planning and uses many different tools.
+In this session, we will discuss those tools, as well as planning guidelines, to facilitate business communication.

-Even with all the modern methods of communication, regular postal mail is still one of the most powerful tools for a business.
-It adds a personal touch, it's used for delivering secure documents and contracts and for delivering purchased items to customers.
-A convenient way to handle mail from your own home or office is through a Stamps.com account, which allows you to print postage from your own computer.
+Even with all the modern methods of communication, regular postal mail is still a powerful tool for a business.
+It adds a personal touch, and is often used for delivering secure documents and contracts and for delivering purchased items to customers.
+A convenient way to handle mail from your own home or office is through a usps.com or Stamps.com account (in the U.S.), which allows you to print postage from your own computer.
 If you are sending mail internationally, there are a number of carriers available.
 Be sure to learn which carriers are most reliable in each region where you conduct business.
 You can compare costs to get the best combination of price, delivery date, and tracking options.

 - It is important to treat the telephone as a business tool.
 Answer your phone in a timely manner (within three rings if you can).
 Always identify yourself when answering.
-Record a voicemail message that identifies the number, provides brief information about your business, and indicates when you will return the call and then continually check your voice mail to return calls promptly.
+Record a voicemail message that identifies the number, provides brief information about your business, and indicates when you will return the call.
+Then continually check your voicemail to return calls promptly.

 - Have a separate line for your business phone and your personal phone.
 Don't have family members pick up or use the business phone.
 Get any required extra telephone lines installed before you start.

 - Be polite in cell phone use!
-Good business courtesy includes avoiding being interrupted by telephone calls when in a meeting or during a business lunch.
+Good business courtesy includes avoiding being interrupted by telephone calls, texts, or email when in a meeting or during a business lunch..

 Cell Phones/Mobile Phones

-The cell phone, also called a mobile phone, is used for mobile communications over a cellular network of cell sites.
-There are numerous plans and carriers.
-Many carriers have plans tailored for small businesses including options that bundle popular features and usage patterns, making them very cost effective.
+The cell phone, also called a mobile phone, is used for mobile communications.
+There are numerous carriers/providers and plans.
+Many carriers have plans tailored for small businesses including options that bundle popular features and usage patterns making them very cost effective.
 Be sure to ask questions about your specific needs before selecting a carrier and a plan.
 Understand the duration and terms of your agreement.
 Many can be two years or more.
 Consider what type of communication you will use most for your business - conversations over the phone, texting, or data.
 Investigate plans that have unlimited access in your key area to compare pricing.

 When your usage or needs change, do not hesitate to request information on plans that more closely meet your new set of requirements.
-Most cell phone companies allow you to return the phone within 15 to 30 days after activation if you are not happy.
-Use this time to check if the cell phone has acceptable reception at your home and work place.
-Basic cell phones are offered free by many carriers for a specific length of time, usually two years.
 But be aware there are hefty fees for canceling early.

 Video and Web Conferencing

-All these solutions allow you to communicate as if you were face-to-face with customers anywhere in the world.
-Time and money that would be spent on traveling can be used to conduct meetings.
-You can share documents, make presentations and conduct meetings on short notice.
+All these solutions allow you to communicate as if you were face-to-face with customers, partners, and employees anywhere in the world.
+Time and money that would be spent on traveling can be used other ways for your business.
+You can share documents, make presentations, and conduct meetings on short notice.
 For example, without leaving your office, you can collaborate with employees who work from home or from other company locations.

 Social Networking Sites

 A computer is so affordable that it should be included as a key tool in your business.
 Computers can be purchased for a wide range of prices.
-For basic word processing, e-mail, accounting, and spreadsheet work, you will not require a top-of-the-line computer.
-While what you buy today may soon become obsolete, this does not mean that the computer you purchase will not meet your business requirements for a much longer period of time.
-The following discussion will focus on the growing number of options that are available:
+For basic word processing, email, accounting, and spreadsheet work, you will not need a top-of-the-line computer.
+Computers come in a variety of configurations, sometimes called a “form factor.”
+Below we discuss the most common configurations: desktop, laptop, notebook, and tablet.

 - A basic processing unit: either a PC (Personal Computer) or a Mac (Apple).
 PC's are more common in usage and are lower in cost.
 Most businesses work in a PC format.
-However, for many users and applications including graphic arts, the Mac enjoys very steadfast supporters.
+However, for many users and applications utilizing graphic arts and design work, the Mac enjoys very steadfast supporters.
 Considering how you plan to use your computer will help you determine whether to choose a PC or Mac platform.
 You could also research the programs or applications you will need to ensure they are available on the platform you choose.

 - A flat-panel monitor.

-A laptop computer offers portability with many of the features offered by a desktop which make it ideal for meetings or if you travel frequently.
-Drawbacks for laptops include: they are higher in price than desktops, have smaller keyboards and monitors and are subject to theft.
-Traditional and wireless printers, keyboards and even the traditional mouse are options available for laptops.
+A laptop computer offers portability with many of the features offered by a desktop, which make it ideal for meetings or if you travel frequently.
+Drawbacks for laptops include: they are higher in price than desktops, have smaller keyboards and monitors, have limited battery life, and are subject to theft.
+Most laptops provide the option of connecting to your keyboard, mouse and printer wirelessly or through a USB cable.
 If you travel and need computing capability, it is worth the extra expense.
 Popular laptop examples include the Chromebook, Surface Pro, and MacBook Pro.

 Things to keep in mind if getting a desktop, laptop or netbook: